bazelbuild/bazel-watcher/README.md

-# IBazel
+# Bazel watcher

-Copyright 2016 The Bazel Authors.
+Copyright 2017 The Bazel Authors.
 All right reserved.